-- giving funds to a candidate or political party; - attending a political fund-raiser, rally, or other campaign event; - assisting in the management of a campaign; - · serving as an officer in a political group; - · soliciting votes for a candidate; - making telephone calls or stuffing envelopes for a campaign; and - speaking at a political event. - activities not permitted for career SES members
+- giving funds to a candidate or political party; - attending a political fund-raiser, rally, or other campaign event; - assisting in the management of a campaign; - serving as an officer in a political group; - soliciting votes for a candidate; - making telephone calls or stuffing envelopes for a campaign; and - speaking at a political event. - activities not permitted for career SES members and NOAA Corps officers

-Special Rules for Career SES Members.
-If you are a career member of the Senior Executive Service, you cannot actively assist in a partisan campaign or be an officer in a political organization, even during non-duty hours.
-However, you can vote; give money to a party or campaign; put a campaign sign in your yard or on your car; and attend political rallies, fundraisers, and similar events.
+Special Rules for Career SES Members and NOAA Corps Officers.
+If you are a career member of the Senior Executive Service, you cannot actively assist in a partisan campaign or be an officer in a political organization, even when off duty.
+However, you can vote; give money to a party or campaign; and attend political rallies, fundraisers, and similar events.
+You can also participate in nonpartisan elections and referenda.
+Similar rules apply to NOAA Corps officers.